Next‑Gen Commercial Restroom Systems

 Hardware Hardening for Touchless Faucets

-Touchless faucets in mega‑scale deployments demand vandal resistance, mineral buildup tolerance, and IP‑rated electronics to withstand decades of traffic.
+Touchless faucets in mega-scale deployments demand vandal resistance, mineral buildup tolerance, and IP-rated electronics to withstand decades of high traffic.

 Engineering Soap Dispensing Systems